- Chart

 Core Business Areas

-- Diabetes Portfolio: This portfolio includes insulin pumps, continuous glucose monitoring (CGM) systems, and related diabetes management software and services.
+- Diabetes Group: This segment is dedicated to helping people with diabetes manage their condition.
+It offers insulin pumps, continuous glucose monitoring (CGM) systems, and integrated diabetes management solutions.

 Leadership and Structure